csm_suedsudan_students_of_midwifery_school_179.1022_ca2cb0ae00.jpg

 Project progress

 Since its foundation, 122 women have successfully completed their midwifery training.
 On May 27, 2023, the newly built midwifery school in Juba was opened with a big celebration.
 There are currently 58 students enrolled at the midwifery school in Juba.
-Thanks to the new and larger school, there is now room for twice as many students as before.
-This year, for the first time, a man is also studying at the midwifery school.
+The new and larger school now has space for twice as many students.
+This year, for the first time, there is a male student, which is very special and desirable for everyone.

 Map